 When scheduling actions to certain files, openSF uses, instead of the actual file name and location, a reference to the file's foreseen location as an environment variable.
-These variables are named starting with the dollar symbol, then "IO", the simulation number and its identifier with no blanks, underscores or dots.
+These variables are named starting with the dollar symbol, then "IO", then a number and the file name with no blanks, underscores or dots.
 For example, \$IO0orbitxml denotes the orbital file to be generated in the proper folder by the execution process and \$IO1radaroutputnc, the NetCDF file generated by the radar module of a given simulation.